- Does hypnosis actually work?

-There is also some research study regarding the coherence steps of the brain under hypnosis, and it is being compared to particular brainwaves having a neutral activity.
-This study reveals that brainwaves do not run as smoothly as we thought.
+There is also some research regarding the coherence measures of the brain under hypnosis, and it is being compared to particular brainwaves having a neutral activity.
+This study reveals that brainwaves do not run as efficiently as we thought.

 - What can hypnotherapy do for me?

 Hypnotherapy is a procedure of influential interaction.
-The therapy helps the client to develop the strength of therapeutic associations.
+The therapy assists the client to develop the strength of therapeutic associations.
 It can also function as the structure for a collective and mutually responsive relationship.

-Hypnotherapy also has a treatment involving a medical procedure that assists the client to relax.
-There are cases where hypnotherapy is used to achieve attention awareness however in a calm setting.
+Hypnotherapy also has a treatment involving a medical process that helps the client to relax.
+There are cases where hypnotherapy is applied to achieve attention awareness but in a calm setting.

-There are some people who have gone through hypnosis however then claimed that they felt no different.
+There are some people who have gone through hypnosis but then claimed that they felt no different.
 On the other hand, some patients claimed that hypnosis helped resolve their mental issues.
-Since hypnosis has actually long been one of the options in psychiatric therapy, there is some evidence that supports the medical use of hypnosis.
+Since hypnosis has long been one of the alternatives in psychiatric therapy, there is some evidence that supports the clinical usage of hypnosis.

-These studies show that some people have different brain action, which interferes with hypnosis.
-A quantity of “brain imaging” studies were conducted for those people who went through hypnosis.
+These research studies show that some people have different brain action, which interferes with hypnosis.
+An amount of “brain imaging” research studies were conducted for those people who went through hypnosis.